-Financial assets and financial liabilities in related party transactions are initially measured at cost, with the exception of certain instruments which are initially measured at fair value.
+Financial assets and financial liabilities in related party transactions are initially measured at cost.
 Subsequent measurement is based on how the Foundation initially measured the instrument.
 The Foundation does not have any financial assets or financial liabilities in related party transactions measured at fair value.